ChaorongC/MESA/README.md

   >For SBS process, a str (see scikit-learn model evaluation documentation) or a scorer callable object/function with signature scorer(estimator, X, y) which should return only a single value.
 Compatible with `sklearn.model_selection.cross_val_score`.

 __boruta_top_n_feature__ : int, default=1000
   >Features to select for SBS in the Boruta algorithm.
+  >Features are first ranked by Boruta then output for SBS for further selection.

 ```shell
 MESA_integration(X_list,